modern-pastel/Network-Traffic-Analysis-with-TCPDump/README.md

 -Then I opened the capture.pcap file in Wireshark to observe the traffic.
 The 129.164.179.22 is the IP address for apod.<br>
 ![PCAP file](https://github.com/user-attachments/assets/1b26f341-5b4a-45a1-806a-e356c3c68af1)<br>

 -Lastly I filtered the HTTP entries in Wireshark to look at them directly.
-Clicking around the differnt entries, it shows what was being sent back and forth, as well as the encrypted data that was sent.
+Clicking around the different entries, it shows what was being sent back and forth, as well as the encrypted data that was sent.
 I clicked around a lot of different images on the apod website and that was shown by the network traffic.<br>
 ![TLS Handshake](https://github.com/user-attachments/assets/b2a4a1ee-a0b8-4c65-980c-3f6a94add8e5)<br>

 In the final step I set the environmental variable SSLKEYLOGFILE to the path where I wanted the web browsers to capture the private keys used in SSL encryption.
 In Wireshark, I set the Protocol TLS Pre-master secret log file to decrypt the encrypted traffic capture.<br>